learn-co-curriculum/phase-3-regex-what-is-a-pattern/README.md

 ## Introduction

-Say you're working at your new job as a developer and your supervisor asks your to build in validation for the email field in the company's signup form.
+Say you're working at your new job as a developer and your supervisor asks you to build in validation for the email field in the company's signup form.
 There have recently been a lot of sign-ups with invalid email addresses ("joeflatiron.com", "@helloworld.com", "$%!-adam@gmail.com").
 You sit down and come up with a set of rules that any email address should adhere to (stop reading and see how many you can come up with.):

 + Numbers, letters, dashes, and underscores are ok.
 + Uppercase and lowercase letters are ok.